 If you have already taken out a life insurance policy, then you are ahead of the game - you have put in place a financial safety net to protect your family.
 When you pass away, even if life deals you a rotten hand and that is sadly sooner than expected, your family will receive a lump sum of money and be financially secure in your absence.

-If you have a term life insurance policy in place, you may be wondering how your family would actually get the payout if ever they needed to file a claim?
+But you may be wondering how your family would actually get the payout if they ever needed to file a claim?
 You want to understand how it all works, so you can ensure that your loved ones are as prepared as possible to cope during a difficult time.

 This guide will walk you through what happens when you pass away and provide some helpful tips to make things easier for your family to access a payout when they need it most.